toptensoftware/JsonKit/readme.md

 ## Performance

 Wondering about performance?
-When Reflection.Emit is enabled, PetaJson is right up there with the best of them.
+When Reflection.Emit is enabled, JsonKit is right up there with the best of them.
 Some simple benchmarks serializing a long list of objects with a mix of different primitive types yielded this: (smaller tick value = quicker, better)

-	PetaJson     format: 491865 ticks
+	JsonKit     format: 491865 ticks
 	Json.NET     format: 757618 ticks x1.54
 	ServiceStack format: 615091 ticks x1.25

-	PetaJson      parse: 1011818 ticks
+	JsonKit      parse: 1011818 ticks
 	Json.NET      parse: 1204574 ticks x1.19
 	ServiceStack  parse: 1177895 ticks x1.16

-Although this test shows PetaJson to be quicker, different data types may yield different results.
+Although this test shows JsonKit to be quicker, different data types may yield different results.
 In
 otherwords: I tested enough to make sure it wasn't ridiculously slow, but haven't done extensive benchmarks.

 ## License